Teaching a Protein LLM with Reinforcement Learning: The Gradient Routing Problem

 To understand why, I looked at the gradient norms.
 In training, gradient norms tell you which parameters are actually receiving learning signal.
 If a parameter group has zero gradient, it is not learning – regardless of how much compute you spend.

-The gradient norms told a striking story.
-In the MLP model during structure quality GRPO:
+The gradient norms told a striking story:

 During GRPO, the signal is sparse.
 The reward is a single scalar computed on the entire completion.
 The policy gradient must propagate this scalar backward through the generation process, and somewhere in this chain, the signal becomes “winner-take-all.”
 The parameter group that provides the steepest local descent captures the gradient signal, leaving the other group in a flat region of the loss landscape.